rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 The `preemptionPolicy` decides the behaivour wether to evict a lower priority pod.
 By default it is set to `preemptionPolicy: PreemptLowerPriority` which kills the lower priority pods.
-If it is set to `preemptionPolicy: never` it will wait for the reources to be available before a new pod with lower priority is placed on nodes.
+If it is set to `preemptionPolicy: never` it will wait for the resources to be available before a new pod with lower priority is placed on nodes.

-### Multiple Scheduers
+### Multiple Schedulers

 - Multiple Schedulers

 We can create our custom scheduler and multiple of those can be used by certain application.
-These schedulers can be created using pod defintion file.
+These schedulers can be created using pod definition file.

 We use these custom scheduler in case we want to perform additional checks.